nilamsofie/FaceGen/README.md

 - Generate realistic human faces using StyleGAN3
 - Edit facial attributes using InterfaceGAN and GANSpace
-- Perform text-based edits via StyleCLIP
+- Perform text-based edits via StyleCLIP (Run gen_faces_styleclip.py for this)
-- Modular and scriptable for custom use cases

 ## Technologies Used